 Rounding the numbers for a better readability

-You can help your audience by rounding the values presented in your tables.
+Another trick to create good looking tables in PowerPoint is, helping your audience by rounding the values presented in your tables.

 Rounding can also be used when the data does not have a high degree of accuracy.
 In some cases, only rounded data is reliable and should be displayed in tables.
 Take care not to lose too much information when rounding your data.